 - 1. Membership dues in student organizations or clubs and admission fees or charges for attending extracurricular activities when membership or attendance is voluntary. - 2.
 Security deposits for the return of material, supplies, or equipment. - 3.
 Items of personal use such as student publications, class rings, annuals, and graduation announcements. - 4.
 School authorized student health or accident benefit plan. - 5.
 A reasonable fee, not to exceed the actual annual maintenance cost for the use of musical instruments and uniforms owned or rented by the district. - 6.
 Items of personal apparel that become the property of the student and that are used in extracurricular activities. - 7.
 Fees for identification cards and lanyard, if applicable. - 8.
 Fines assessed for lost, damaged or overdue library books, textbooks and workbooks. - 9.
-Weekly Reader and paperback books ordered by the student through the school. - 10.
-Latchkey program expenses. - 11.
-School meals. - 12.
+Fines assessed for lost or damaged Chromebook/IPad and chargers. - 10.
+Weekly Reader and paperback books ordered by the student through the school. - 11.
+Latchkey program expenses. - 12.
+School meals. - 13.
 Other fees, fines, or charges specifically permitted or required by law.